Huotes/CommitMaker/README.md

 Chuck Norris' dick is so big, it has it's own dick, and that dick is still bigger than yours.

 How many Chuck Norris' does it take to change a light bulb?
 None, Chuck Norris prefers to kill in the dark.

+Noah was the only man notified before Chuck Norris relieved himself in the Atlantic Ocean.